unChaz/sci-fi-5e/srd/mechanics/squad_combat.md

 1-5: Instantly Dead.

 6-10: Gravely injured.
-The mercenary is unconscious and must be stabilized before the end of combat.
+The mercenary is unconscious and must be stabilized within 1 minute of going unconscious.

 11-15: Slightly injured.
-The mercenary can continue the fight, but must retreat at the end of the encounter.
+The mercenary can continue the fight, but must retreat at the end of the encounter until a full rest.

-16-20: Flesh wound.
+16+: Flesh wound.
 The mercenary can continue fighting.

 Cover: If hit while behind cover, mercenaries gain +5 to damage saving throws.

-Saving Throws: If an attack requires a saving throw, the mercenary gets +2 to the roll.
+Saving Throws: If an attack requires a saving throw, the base modifier the mercenary gets is +2.

 #### Marine